Linus Health

 Creating perfectly responsive modal designs and design system

-Since 2023, I’ve been the lead designer on this project.
-My main task was to use the branding created by another design team, develop a functional design system, and directly create a responsive design for the Linus Health website that would work across four screen types — xLarge, Desktop, Tablet, and Mobile.
+Since 2023, I've been the lead designer on this project.
+My main task was adapting branding created by another design team, developing a functional design system, and creating responsive designs for the Linus Health website across four screen types - xLarge, Desktop, Tablet, and Mobile.

 desktop, tablet and mobile designs